 Once referred by your doctor to Baylor, a carefully coordinated set of tests will be scheduled to determine your candidacy.
 Testing generally begins within seven days of referral and the total testing time typically takes two and a half full days.
-These tests are performed at Baylor University Medical Center at Dallas.
+These tests are performed at Baylor University Medical Center, part of Baylor Scott & White Health.
 You will be counseled extensively about the process of transplantation and what to expect from lung function and quality of life after transplant.
 The Baylor team members with whom you will meet include transplant pulmonologists, surgeons and cardiologists on the medical staff, along with nutritionists, social workers, financial counselors and physical therapists, among others.

 Patient Selection Process

 Once you complete the full evaluation, your case will be presented to the Lung Transplant Selection Committee at Baylor, which includes all the members of the team with whom you met on your visits.
 If all criteria are met for transplantation, you are approved and “listed” for transplantation.
 Listing means that you are placed on the Baylor Dallas waiting list for transplant in conjunction with the United Network for Organ Sharing (UNOS), the governmental body that oversees all transplantation in the United States.

 The UNOS network links all sources of potential donor organs and generates a list of potential donor/recipient matches.
 UNOS uses a standardized